 OBEY Clothing was founded on the art, design and ideals of Shepard Fairey.
 What started for Fairey with and absurd sticker he created in 1989 while studying at the Rhode Island School of Design has since evolved into a worldwide street art campaign, as well as an accliamed body of fine art.

 Obey is a clothing label founded on principles based around art and design of Shepard Fairley.
-It all started from a sticker designed by Shepard in the late 80s when a student as Rhode Island School of Design, but at the 90s claimed its grip of streetwear, Obey became far more than a few skate-style stickers.
+It all started from a sticker designed by Shepard in the late 80s when a student as Rhode Island School of Design, but at the 90s claimed its grip of streetwear, the brand became far more than a few skate-style stickers.